RushuiGuan/framework/README.md

 # Albatross Framework
-Albatross framework is an application framework built on top of Microsoft .Net framework.
+Albatross framework is an application framework built on top of Microsoft .Net.
 It contains libraries and tools that solve common problems and patterns.

 # Libraries
 |Name|Description|Target Frameworks|